zerohd4869/zerohd4869.github.io/_pages/about.md

 # Research Interests
 - **Representation Learning**
-  - Learning theory & principle, generalization and robustness, multi-task representation learning.
+  - Learning theory & principle, generalization and robustness, multi-task representation learning
 - **Sentiment Analysis**
-  - Sentiment classification, emotion recognition, dimensional emotion analysis.
+  - Sentiment classification, emotion recognition, dimensional emotion analysis
 - **Trustworthy Machine Learning**
-  - Trustworthy LLMs, misinformation detection, harmful content detection
+  - Trustworthy LLMs (truthfulness, safety, fairness), misinformation detection, harmful content detection

 # 🔥 News
 - *Nov.
-2024*, 🎤 I presented an invited talk on Information-theoretic Representation Learning at Hangzhou Dianzi University.
-- *Nov.
 2024*: 🎖 I received the National Scholarship.
 - *May.
 2024*: 🎉 One paper is accepted at ACL 2024.
 - *Feb.
 2024*: 🎉 One paper is accepted at LREC-COLING 2024.
+Congrats to Yinan Bao!
 - *Dec.
 2023*: 🎉 One paper is accepted at ICASSP 2024.
+Congrats to Lingwei Wei!
 - *Dec.
 2023*: 🎉 One paper is accepted at AAAI 2024 (Oral).
 - *Dec.
 2023*: 📚 I served as an Area Chair for ACL ARR 2023.
 - *Jul.
 2023*: 🏆 I received the Best System Award at SemEval 2023 in Task 12.